Syllabus

 Recording

-I do not plan to record class this semester, except for emergencies.
+We do not plan to record class this semester, except for emergencies.

 Only students who have arranged an accommodation with the Disability Resource Center may use mechanical or electronic transcribing, recording, or communication devices in the classroom.
-Students with disabilities who believe they may need such an accommodation may contact the Disabilities Resource Center.
+Students with disabilities who believe they may need such an accommodation may contact the Disability Resource Center.

 Prerequisites

-The official prerequisites for this course are CS 3650 and CS 5600 (i.e., our Computer Systems classes).
+The official prerequisites for this course are CS 3650 or CS 5600 (i.e., our Computer Systems classes).
 This course is systems-oriented, so we expect you to understand the basics of computer architecture and operating systems, and to have experience implementing non-trivial systems-type projects.
 Basic knowledge of the Unix command line is essential.
-You should know how to write code using emacs/vim, write a makefile, compile code using Makefiles, check for running processes, kill runaway processes, and create compressed archives.
+You should know how to write code using emacs/vim, write a Makefile, compile code using Makefiles, check for running processes, kill runaway processes, and create compressed archives.

 Class Forum